ohmysmtp/docs/docs/integrations/smtp.md

 ## Tags

 MailPace supports tagging emails for later categorization and analysis in the UI.
 To do this over SMTP you need to set a Header on the email, using the email software you're using to send the message.
-The header name should be `X-OMS-Tags` and the content either a single string or comma separated list of strings, as follows:
+The header name should be `X-MailPace-Tags` and the content either a single string or comma separated list of strings, as follows:

 ```
-X-OMS-Tags: a single tag
+X-MailPace-Tags: a single tag
 ```

 or

 ```
-X-OMS-Tags: tag one, tag two, tag three
+X-MailPace-Tags: tag one, tag two, tag three
 ```

 ## List-Unsubscribe